-Kevin C. Fitzpatrick was elected a Theatrical member on 22 May 2015.
-He is an author and a licensed New York City Sightseeing Guide.
-He is the author and editor of five books tied to New York City history:
+Kevin C. Fitzpatrick was elected a Theatrical member of The Lambs on 22 May 2015.
+He is an award-winning author and a licensed New York City Sightseeing Guide.

 Visit FitzpatrickAuthor.com for news and events.